scala/scala3/docs/docs/typelevel.md

 would be.

-But there is a simpler way: We can _delay_ checking the precise result type of the body of an `macro` until the macro is inlined.
+But there is a simpler way: We can _delay_ checking the precise result type of the body of a macro until the macro is inlined.
 The declared result type can be fully unfolded based on the static information available at the inlining point.
 At that point the inlined expansion of the macro is type-checked using the fully computed types.